 - As a consequence, you will get the following result.
 Use the Fill Handle (+) tool to copy the formula to the rest of the cells.

-In Method 2, we have calculated the time difference between time values but, all the difference was less than 24 hours.
+In Method 2, we calculated the time difference between time values but, all the difference was less than 24 hours.
 So, when the time difference is greater than 24 hours we have to use a different formula to calculate the total hour difference.
 As the time difference will be greater than 24 hours, in our dataset start time and finish time are of different dates.

 Remember, we have used the below cell format for the start and finish times (see the screenshot).